VictoriaMetrics/VictoriaMetrics/README.md

 VictoriaMetrics supports native PromQL and [extends it with useful features](ExtendedPromQL).

+### How to upgrade VictoriaMetrics?

+It is safe upgrading VictoriaMetrics to new versions unless [release notes](https://github.com/VictoriaMetrics/VictoriaMetrics/releases) say otherwise.
+It is recommended performing regular upgrades to the latest version, since it may contain important bug fixes, performance optimizations or new features.

+Follow the following steps during the upgrade:

+1) Send `SIGINT` signal to VictoriaMetrics process in order to gracefully stop it.
+2) Wait until the process stops.
+This can take a few seconds.
+3) Start the upgraded VictoriaMetrics.

+### How to apply new config to VictoriaMetrics?

+VictoriaMetrics must be restarted for applying new config:

+1) Send `SIGINT` signal to VictoriaMetrics process in order to gracefully stop it.
+2) Wait until the process stops.
+This can take a few seconds.
+3) Start VictoriaMetrics with new config.

 ### How to send data from InfluxDB-compatible agents such as [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/)?

 Just use `http://<victoriametric-addr>:8428` url instead of InfluxDB url in agents' configs.